7 steps to building an Agile organization

 From the 5 stages of grief to the 8 steps to change, there’s a plethora of stage-by-stage transformation plans.
 Admittedly, many can seem superficial, but others have been thought through and tested with several organizations.
 Emergn has worked with a great many companies trying to introduce or spread the adoption of Agile ways of working.
 Agile often requires changes far beyond the development process or teams, and without preparation the efforts falter and stumble.
-Inspired by the work of several leading thinkers as well as by our own experience, we’ve formulated our own seven key steps to Agile transformation.
+Inspired by the work of several leading thinkers as well as by our own experience, we’ve formulated our own seven key steps to creating an Agile organization.

 Step 1: Answer the question ‘why?’

 Do you have a compelling reason for why you want to change?

 Transformation is not easy.
 Why bother at all if there’s not a compelling reason?
 It’s your job to establish what that reason is (ideas and concerns that everyone recognizes, and of which they can understand the importance).

 Of course, the needs and circumstances of your organization are unique.
 Only you can really appreciate what is required, but at Emergn we look at three main themes as a starting point: Value, Flow and Quality.

 - What value do you need to capture or improve?